 Parties should not send copies of correspondence between counsel to the court.

-Our regular courtroom is 477 on the south end of the fourth floor.
+Our regular courtroom is 7.400 on the north end of the 7th floor.
 Please check the daily court calendar to verify which courtroom we are using.

 While the local court rule provides that all courtesy copies should be delivered through the clerk's office, there are frequently delays in delivery of such courtesy copies.
 E-mail (to email@example.com) or direct delivery to chambers of a courtesy copy of any document filed in paper (including all sealed documents) is greatly appreciated and ensures that the we will receive the intended courtesy copy.
 Chambers receives the Notice of Electronic filing for all unsealed documents and retrieves documents filed and served in that manner within 24-48 hours of filing.